-MOL 600 Leadership, Women, and You (6)

-This course is designed to provide learning experiences for students in three domains related to leadership: the complexity of the leadership process, its functions and outcomes; the roles, contributions, and challenges of women in leadership; understanding self from multi-faceted perspectives, and self in relationship with others, in order to establish a framework for necessary leadership communications.
-In addition, students will have the opportunity to refine their oral and written communication skills, practice and demonstrate academic researching and writing skills, and to build skill as a wise consumer of research.
+MSOL 600 Women and Leadership and You (3) This course is designed to provide learning experiences for students in three domains related to leadership: the complexity of the leadership process, its functions and outcomes; the roles, contributions, and challenges of women in leadership; and understanding self from multi-faceted perspectives and self in relationship with others, in order to establish a framework for necessary leadership behaviors and communications.

-MOL 610 Leadership Theory and Application (6) The purpose of this course is to increase your effectiveness as a leader through the analysis and application of essential leadership theories.
+MSOL 605 Leadership Theory and Application (3) The purpose of this course is to increase graduate effectiveness as a leader through the analysis and application of essential leadership theories.
+This course examines the process of leadership, delineating the leader's behavior within that process.
 Historical to current leadership theories, leadership principles and theoretical concepts are addressed.
-Focus is on "real world" and present day application and the implications to organizations, employees and to leaders.
-This course facilitates self-reflection, self-assessment, and personal application of selected aspects of leadership covered during the course.
+Focus is on "real world" and present day application and the implications to organizations and to leaders.
+This course also examines the differences between management and leadership and why those differences are important to the health of organizations.
+Finally, this course facilitates self-reflection, self-assessment, and personal application of selected aspects of leadership.